marcsingleton/marcsingleton.github.io/content/posts/aws-crash-course.md

 +++

 ## Introduction: Data science in the cloud
-- In an age of big data, it's increasingly convenient and even necessary to do data science in the cloud
-  - Using on-demand computing resources that are effectively rented from a provider rather than building and maintaining one's own computing infrastructure
-- Two main reasons
-  - The first is maintenance
-    - Encompasses the resources to build and upkeep computing infrastructure
-    - Also includes more abstract consideration like availability and security
-  - The second is flexibility, the ability to easily scale resources (and costs) up and down to match the current needs
-    - Storage: Pay for exactly what is used
-    - Compute: Access high performance hardware only when needed
-  - Like any utility, computing becomes cheaper at scale, but that scale beyond the scope of all but the largest and most resourced companies
+In an age of big data, it's increasingly convenient and even necessary to do data science in the cloud, *i.e.*, using on-demand computing resources that are effectively rented from a provider rather than building and maintaining private computing infrastructure.
+There are two main reasons that the cloud has exploded in popularity over the past fifteen years.
+The first of these is maintenance.
+This includes the raw capital needed to both build and upkeep computing infrastructure, but also more abstract considerations like availability and security.
+Like any utility, computing becomes cheaper at scale, but that scale is beyond the scope of all but the largest and most resourced companies.
+As a result, for startups and smaller companies, it's simply more efficient to rent their computing resources from a provider rather than invest in their own.
+The second reason is flexibility, or the ability to easily scale resources up and down to match the current needs.
+From a web development perspective, this is often framed as provisioning resources for a server to the match the current demand for a website or service.
+However, elasticity also applies to a data science context where storage and compute needs may suddenly spike due to the acquisition of a TB-sized data set or the one-off training of a large language model.

 - Many services from the expected players (Amazon, Microsoft, Google) including some more boutique providers that repackage those services in other forms for specific applications
 - Amazon's cloud computing service, AWS, is one of the oldest and largest, and accordingly has a vast array of products that cover a variety of use cases
   - Some example use cases